wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 must either serialize before or after the `FilterCache` access.
 Inconsistent intermediate states are guaranteed not to be seen.

 zSim treats filter caches as an extra level below the L1 cache, rather than within the L1 cache.
+The filter cache is write-through, in a sense that L1 block will be requested in M state when the filter cache misses.
 The core simulatior uses `load()` and `store()` to access the filter cache for load and store uops respectively.
 In `load()`, we first compute the set number as done in the regular cache object.
 We then read the `FilterEntry`'s member variable `availCycle`, and then read `rdAddr`.
 If the `rdAddr` matches the line address, filter cache is hit, and the larger one of `availCycle` and